-Prince Philip, the dutiful — and, God, we mean that literally — husband of the Queen of England, recently and understandably retired from public service.
-This has meant traveling the world, and every square inch of Britain, meeting people, shaking hands, and being given a nearly infinite number of factory and sundry tours.
-He is 96.
-He’s been doing this, remarkably, for 60 plus years, and it is not hard to imagine that the novelty wore off long ago.
+In 2017 Prince Philip, the dutiful — and, God, we mean that literally — consort, retired from public service.
+That had meant traveling the world, and every square inch of Britain, meeting people, shaking hands, and being given a nearly infinite number of factory and sundry tours.
+He’d been doing this, remarkably, for 60 plus years, and it is not hard to imagine that the novelty wore off long ago.
 Perhaps 60 plus years ago.

-Yet there he has faithfully and (mostly) admirably gone!
+Yet there he faithfully and (mostly) admirably went!
 Unwavering if not always enthusiastic.
 The Royals have always been an idea more than a reality.
 If you strip away the pageantry and the necessary mythology of the monarchy, the British Royal Family are pretty universally, and very, very deliberately, bland people.
 But not Philip.
-He is not bland.
-And he has been touring longer than the Rolling Stones.
-He will be missed .
+He was not bland.
+And he had been touring longer than the Rolling Stones.

-Here are some of his most head-scratching, fantastically insensitive, but one-last-breath-away-from-being-immortal quotes:
+Here are some of his most head-scratching, fantastically insensitive, but always one-last-breath-away-from-being-immortal quotes: